-    Koi Palace has a printed menu that you can order on, and a number of carts, servers serving dim sum.
+Koi Palace has a printed menu that you can order on, plus a number of carts, servers carrying dim sum around.
 We had to order only a couple items via the printed menu.
-On a visit midweek, we have to order most items from the menu.
+On a visit midweek, we had to order most items from the menu.

 We came right before the Autumn Moon Festival on one occasion, so they were selling lots of moon cakes.
-They were also hand making Dragon Beard Candy.
+Koi Palace had an expert hand making Dragon Beard Candy.

 While we went for Koi Palace Dim Sum lunch, they also have extensive, fancy, and expensive dinner menus with meals for tables of 10, at prices up to $678.
 You’ll get top notch ingredients in your meal, but won’t get service like Gary Danko.

 Koi Palace Menu pics (Click to zoom in on ANY picture)

 Not all items come on the carts, so you need to check off items you would like to order on the menus.
 This is especially true in the afternoon around 1pm.
 Dim sum prices are on the high side, priced from $2.95 (Small) – $5.80.
 (XL) BBQ $6.90.

 Koi Palace Food Picks:

 Sugar Egg Puff ($4.95) – A signature dessert here with powered sugar on top.
 Crunchy and fresh out of fryer.
 A must, so save room for it or just order it first!
 These are freshly made, so do not order them until you are ready for dessert.

 Durian Puff Pastry ($6.90) still possessed that fragrant odor that some call stinky.
 This pastry was quite crispy as it was freshly fried.
 Must order if you love durian.